mikeroyal/Kubernetes-Guide/README.md

 [Etcd](https://etcd.io/) is a distributed key-value store that provides a reliable way to store data that needs to be accessed by a distributed system or cluster of machines.
 Etcd is used as the backend for service discovery and stores cluster state and configuration for Kubernetes.

+[OpenEBS](https://openebs.io/) is a Kubernetes-based tool to create stateful applications using Container Attached Storage.

+[Container Storage Interface (CSI)](https://www.architecting.it/blog/container-storage-interface/) is an API that lets container orchestration platforms like Kubernetes seamlessly communicate with stored data via a plug-in.

 [MicroK8s](https://microk8s.io/) is a tool that delivers the full Kubernetes experience.
 In a Fully containerized deployment with compressed over-the-air updates for ultra-reliable operations.
 It is supported on Linux, Windows, and MacOS.

 [Charmed Kubernetes](https://ubuntu.com/kubernetes/features) is a well integrated, turn-key, conformant Kubernetes platform, optimized for your multi-cloud environments developed by Canonical.

 [Grafana Kubernetes App](https://grafana.com/grafana/plugins/grafana-kubernetes-app) is a toll that allows you to monitor your Kubernetes cluster's performance.
 It includes 4 dashboards, Cluster, Node, Pod/Container and Deployment.
 It allows for the automatic deployment of the required Prometheus exporters and a default scrape config to use with your in cluster Prometheus deployment.

 [KubeEdge](https://kubeedge.io/en/) is an open source system for extending native containerized application orchestration capabilities to hosts at Edge.It is built upon kubernetes and provides fundamental infrastructure support for network, app. deployment and metadata synchronization between cloud and edge.

 [Lens](https://k8slens.dev/)  is the most powerful IDE for people who need to deal with Kubernetes clusters on a daily basis.
 It has support for MacOS, Windows and Linux operating systems.